zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/cells/http_routing_service.md

 Therefore, it is crucial to exercise extreme caution when rolling out changes to the rule sets.
 To implement these changes with minimal user impact and zero downtime, we will use the [Gradual deployments](https://developers.cloudflare.com/workers/configuration/versions-and-deployments/gradual-deployments/) functionality provided by Cloudflare.
 This approach allows us to limit the impact of any faulty changes to a small subset of total requests.
 The Rule Set that is being used, is configured in the [HTTP Router configuration file](https://gitlab.com/gitlab-org/cells/http-router/-/blob/main/wrangler.toml?ref_type=heads#L69), where `GITLAB_RULES_CONFIG` environment variable defines the name of the rule set file relative to [src/rules](https://gitlab.com/gitlab-org/cells/http-router/-/tree/main/src/rules?ref_type=heads) directory.
-We will use the existing [deployment mechanism ](https://gitlab.com/gitlab-org/cells/http-router/-/blob/a9d4dc69385d59bbe1d93211c156fc39b75b5ce9/docs/deployment.md).
+We will use the existing [deployment mechanism](https://gitlab.com/gitlab-org/cells/http-router/-/blob/a9d4dc69385d59bbe1d93211c156fc39b75b5ce9/docs/deployment.md).
 We will gradually increase the rollout percentage, proceeding only when we are confident in the quality and expected outcomes of the rule set changes.
 The following sequence of rollout percentages is recommended: 5% → 25% → 50% → 75% → 100%.

 #### Prerequisites